 The flaw in applying this same logic to franchising is that the investment is normally not passive.
 In addition to your capital, you are investing a fair amount of your time and management talent as well.
 You should be able to achieve a good return on both investments.
 Therefore, since you are making two investments, when you look at ROI in franchising, it should be considerably higher than what you can earn in a passive vehicle.

 Returns in franchising vary all over the board.
-In most cases, the return (expressed as a percentage of the total investment) is usually smaller on high investment franchise opportunities than on low investment opportunities.
+In most cases, the return (expressed as a percentage of the total investment) is usually smaller on high-investment franchise opportunities than on low-investment opportunities.
 The reason has everything to do with leverage.

 You make two types of investments in a franchise opportunity.
 The capital you invest is static and the returns you will earn on your invested capital are normally reasonable by passive investment standards.
-In other words, in most franchise businesses you will get very little leverage in relation to your capital investment.
+In other words, in most franchise business you will get very little leverage in relation to your capital investment.
 Even if you use debt to increase leverage, your debt service will simply decrease the overall net cash return produced by the business.

-The real opportunity for leverage in franchising relates to the investment you’re making in your time and talent.
+The real franchise opportunity for leverage in franchising relates to the investment you’re making in your time and talent.
 This is where a great franchise system can utilize this asset to increase your returns dramatically.

 The franchisor develops a system or method of operation that employs the franchisee’s time in a manner that drives the income from the business to levels that are not available from an investment of capital alone.
 These are the systems where a good operator can create annual incomes greater than 100% of the total initial franchise investment within a short period of time.
 That’s effective leverage!!!

-As a general rule of thumb, you should never invest in a franchise unless you believe (based on your own investigation) that the average annual income return from the business will be equal to at least 30-50% per year of the total initial investment for the franchise unit.
+As a general rule of thumb, you should never invest in a franchise unless you believe (based on your own investigation) that the average annual income return from the business will be equal to at least 30-50% per year of the total initial investment for the franchise units.
 The total investment we’re referring to includes all debt and working capital reserves needed to start the business.

 If the return isn’t at least this high, what are you working for?
 You’d be better off keeping your job and investing your capital passively.

 So…how do you find a franchise with great returns?
 The first answer is not to look at the most expensive opportunities.
 You want to find the ones with great management leverage.
-These are often franchises with total investments of less than $200,000 and in some cases less than $50,000.
+These are often most proftable franchises with total investments of less than $200,000 and in some cases less than $50,000.
 Diamonds often come in small packages.